 Their daughter (Elizabeth) Dinah Greet (1916-2004) was a theatre and film costume designer.
-She was head of the wardrobe department at the Old Vic2 and in 1966 won a BAFTA award (jointly with Osbert Lancaster) for the costumes in "Those Magnificent Men in Their Flying Machines".
+She was head of the wardrobe department at the Old Vic6 and in 1966 won a BAFTA award (jointly with Osbert Lancaster) for the costumes in "Those Magnificent Men in Their Flying Machines".
+She also designed costumes for "Help!", and "The Italian Job", amongst other films.